Importance of Bengali Wedding Rituals & Traditions

 - Subho Drishti:

-Apparently, the bride and groom is not allowed to see other until the ‘subho drishti’ on the marriage day.
+Apparently, the bride and groom are not allowed to see each other until the ‘subho drishti’ on the marriage day.
 This is supposed to be the first sight of each other on that very day.
-The bride removes the beetle leaves from her face and an eye contact is established.
+The bride removes the beetle leaves from her face and eye contact is established.